SunnysTTV/sunnysrepo/README.md

-w# Sunny's Dalamud Plugin Repository
+# Sunny's Dalamud Plugin Repository

 Custom Dalamud plugin repository for all of Sunny's FFXIV plugins.